SuhwaSeong/cv-anomaly-detection-vit/README.md

 # 🔹 Synthetic Anomaly Design Strategy

-Unlike subtle noise injection, anomaly samples were intentionally designed to be visually distinguishable.
+Unlike subtle perturbation-based anomaly simulation, anomaly samples in this project were intentionally designed to be **visually explicit and structurally abnormal**.

 The synthetic anomalies:

 * Use irregular polygon-shaped patches
 * Introduce strong salt-and-pepper contrast
-* Are clearly identifiable by human observation
+* Are clearly distinguishable by human inspection
-* Create structural deviations from normal samples
+* Create significant structural deviation from normal frames

-The objective was not to simulate imperceptible perturbations, but to construct explicitly abnormal patterns to validate:
+The purpose was not to simulate imperceptible noise, but to:

-* Binary classification stability
-* Clear decision boundary formation
+* Establish a clear binary decision boundary
+* Validate classification stability
-* Softmax-based anomaly scoring reliability
+* Ensure softmax-based anomaly scoring behaves reliably

-This design ensures controlled learning behavior and stable deployment validation.
+* Create controlled learning behavior for deployment testing

+This approach supports stable production validation under managed serving.

 ---